strubell/11-767/labs/lab3-quantization.md

    quantized_model = torch.quantization.quantize_dynamic(model, {torch.nn.Linear}, dtype=torch.qint8)
    ```
 Try to use this to quantize your models.
 If you're feeling lost and/or you're unable to get this to work on your model [here is a tutorial on using dynamic quantization on a fine-tuned BERT](https://pytorch.org/tutorials/intermediate/dynamic_quantization_bert_tutorial.html) and [here is one quantizing an LSTM language model](https://pytorch.org/tutorials/advanced/dynamic_quantization_tutorial.html).
+3. Any difficulties you encountered here?
+Why or why not?

 3: Model size
 ----